risk-first/website/menagerie/Boundary-Risk.md

 Unless your project _ends_, you can never be completely sure that [Boundary Risk](Boundary-Risk) _isn't_ going to stop you making a move you want.
 For example:

- - `mkdirp` might not work on a new device's Operating System, forcing you to swap it out.
+ - `mkdirp` might not work on a new device's operating system, forcing you to swap it out.
  - You might discover that the database you chose satisfied all the features you needed at the start of the project, but came up short when the requirements changed later on.
  - The front-end framework you chose might go out-of-fashion, and it might be hard to find developers interested in working on the project because of it.